polkadot-developers/polkadot-docs/polkadot-protocol/basics/interoperability.md

 - Enable seamless user experiences where underlying blockchain differences are invisible
 - XCM exemplifies Polkadot’s commitment to creating a robust and interoperable ecosystem

-For further information about XCM, check the [Introduction to XCM](/develop/interoperability/intro-to-xcm.md){target=\_blank} article.
+For further information about XCM, check the [Introduction to XCM](/develop/interoperability/intro-to-xcm/){target=\_blank} article.

 ### Bridges: Connecting External Networks

-While XCM ensures interoperability within Polkadot, bridges extend this capability to external blockchains like Ethereum and Bitcoin.
-These bridges connect, enabling Polkadot-based chains to access liquidity, functionality, and user bases from outside ecosystems.
+While XCM enables interoperability within the Polkadot ecosystem, bridges extend this functionality to external blockchains such as Ethereum and Bitcoin.
+By connecting these networks, bridges allow Polkadot-based chains to access external liquidity, additional functionalities, and broader user bases.

 With bridges, developers and users gain the ability to: